sarahschwartz/double-zero/docs/step-by-step-guide.md

 ?
 Recipient address on L2 <your_address>
 ```

-After this i s done you are going to have funds ready to use in your local validium chain.
+After this is done you are going to have funds ready to use in your local validium chain.

 ## 2. Double Zero